Zoom (1972 TV series): Premise

-Each show had one or two Zoomguest sequences, short film documentaries about children with special talents (singing, tap-dancing, instrument-making, etc.) or interesting hobbies or jobs.
+Each show had one or two ZOOMguest sequences, short film documentaries about children with special talents (singing, tap-dancing, instrument-making, etc.) or interesting hobbies or jobs.
 The premiere episode featured a boy who built a boat by making a ring of sticks and twigs and covering them with a tarpaulin.

 Throughout the show's run, Newton Wayland was the musical director, while Billy Wilson handled choreography during the first four seasons.

 In the show's first two seasons, Tracy hosted a "Tracy Asks..." sequence in which she asked a question, e.g., "Which came first, the chicken or the egg?" or "What is the world's longest word?", and local children were filmed giving their answers.
-In later episodes, other cast members hosted and the segment was retitled "Zoom in the Street."
+In later episodes, other cast members hosted and the segment was retitled "ZOOM in the Street".
 The first two seasons had "quickie" comedy routines modeled after Rowan and Martin's Laugh-In.
-Season 4 featured a recurring mock-soap opera titled As the World Zooms.
+Season 4 featured a recurring mock-soap opera titled As the World ZOOMs.

 The performers in the original series were known for wearing striped rugby shirts and jeans.
-The cast often performed barefoot in Seasons 1 and 2 but wore shoes from Season 3 on.
+The cast often performed barefoot in seasons 1 and 2 but wore shoes from season 3 on.

-The first Zoom series lasted six seasons (1972–1978) and featured 49 Zoomers.
+The first ZOOM series lasted six seasons (1972–1978) and featured 49 ZOOMers.
 During the second and third seasons, cast members were transitioned with a catchy production number that introduced the new cast members to the continuing cast members.
-The same song was used for each transition ("How do ya do do-dee-do, how do ya do-dee-do-dee-do, how's your sister, how's your brother, how are you?"), based on the Woody Guthrie song "Howjadoo."
+The same song was used for each transition ("How do ya do do-dee-do, how do ya do-dee-do-dee-do, how's your sister, how's your brother, how are you?"), based on the Woody Guthrie song "Howjadoo".
 In the last three seasons, entirely new casts were used.

-Several episodes were available with captions for the hearing-impaired.
+Several episodes were available with captions for the hard-of-hearing.